 - (a) Presolicitation phase.
 DHS is covered by the National Industrial Security Program (NISP) when a classified acquisition as defined under FAR 2.101 is proposed.
 The contracting officer in coordination with the requiring office/project manager and DHS Office of Security or the Component's cognizant Security Office are responsible for determining whether access to classified information will be required during contract performance by a contractor or any of its employees.
 Results of any determination must be discussed in the Acquisition Plan (see the DHS Acquisition Planning Guide).
-When classified information is required by the contractor during contract performance, contracting officers shall adhere to the following rules and regulations: - (1) Executive Order 12829, National Industrial Security Program (NISP); - (2) DHS MD 11035, Industrial Security Program; - (3) DHS MD 11045, Protection of Classified National Security Information: Accountability, Control and Storage; - (4) Department of Defense (DOD) 5220.22-M, National Industrial Security Program

-Operating (NISPOM); and
+When classified information is required by the contractor during contract performance, contracting officers shall adhere to the following rules and regulations: - (1) Executive Order 12829, National Industrial Security Program (NISP); - (2) DHS Instruction 121-01-011, Department of Homeland Security Administrative Security Program; - (3) Department of Defense (DOD) 5220.22-M, National Industrial Security Program Operating (NISPOM); and

-(5) FAR Subpart 4.4.
+(4) FAR Subpart 4.4.

 (b) Solicitation phase.
 Contracting officers shall ensure that classified acquisitions are conducted as required by the NISP.
-When handling classified information, contracting officers shall also comply with DHS MD 11035, Industrial Security Program and MD Number 11045, Protection of Classified National Security Information: Accountability, Control, and Storage, and any Component implementing procedures.
+When handling classified information, contracting officers shall also comply with DHS Instruction 121-01-011, Department of Homeland Security Administrative Security Program, and any Component implementing procedures.
 A DD Form 254, Contract Security Classification Specification, is required and completed if an offeror will need access to classified information to prepare their proposals.
-Contracting officers shall contact their cognizant DHS Security Office in accordance with MD 11035, Industrial Security Program, when preparing contract security specifications and processing DD-254 requirements for contractor or facility security clearances for classified acquisitions.
+Contracting officers shall contact their cognizant DHS Security Office in accordance with DHS Instruction 121-01-011, when preparing contract security specifications and processing DD-254 requirements for contractor or facility security clearances for classified acquisitions.